ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 The Bureau of Foreign and Domestic Commerce of the Department of Commerce has peacetime functions which closely parallel several functions of the War Trade Administration, and is therefore the logical source for trained personnel to assist in the formation of a War Trade Administration.

 This Bureau has offices in the principal cities of the United States and has established contacts with importers and exporters for the dissemination of trade information.
 These offices have established a routine of communication with traders which could be readily modified to meet the conditions existing in wartime.
-Many of the reasons for which these offices were established, e. g., the promotion of foreign commerce, will cease to exist in wartime or will be com- pletely changed by wartime foreign-trade policy.
-These offices will therefore become available for war work as the scope of their nor- mal operations declines.
+Many of the reasons for which these offices were established, e. g., the promotion of foreign commerce, will cease to exist in wartime or will be completely changed by wartime foreign-trade policy.
+These offices will therefore become available for war work as the scope of their normal operations declines.

 Similarly, the bureau's representatives in foreign countries could be utilized to carry on the foreign contacts in accordance with the policies of the War Trade Administration.